bgu-frontend/hw4-security/README.md

     1. nonExistingId() will return a non-existing database id, instead of writing the actual code to generate that id.
 4. One comfortable way to write a single test is the "given-when-then" convention:
     1. given that a user is in the database, and a correct auth request is made, then success is expected.
-    2. given an existing post id, a delete request is sent to /api/post/:id, then I expect the post to be returned.
+    2. given an existing post id, a delete request is sent to /api/post/:id, then the post should no longer be in the database.
-    3. A matter of taste: if "then" expects more than one result, separate each one to a different test, (at the cost of code duplication, but can use a mutual code block of beforeEach).
+    3. A matter of taste: if the "then" clause expects more than one result, separate each one to a different test, and don't have one long test with multiple expected results. (at the cost of code duplication, but "beforeEach" can save code duplication here.).

 ### Grading process: